 See the captivating scene while riding atop this charming city.

-Alternatively, you can take a stroll along the Sentosa Boardwalk to Vivocity where you can find a wide a variety of retail, entertainment and amusement options, a one-stop shopping destination.
+Alternatively, you can take a stroll along the Sentosa Boardwalk to Vivocity where you can find a wide variety of retail, entertainment and amusement options, a one-stop shopping destination.

 However, do note that purchasing a cable car gives you a return ticket.
 There are no one-way tickets available for sale.